 CounterA instance of

 LimitedCounter, you see that the upper limit of this signal has changed from 10 to 8, as expected.
-The red octagon next to each signal indicates that the values have changed between runs.
+Because the tolerances are set to zero, the red octagon next to each signal indicates that the values have changed between runs.